-If this is the case and you’re also making a personal injury claim, you need to think about protecting your benefits entitlement by placing any damages awarded in a compensation trust, also known as a PI trust.
-This is a legitimate and lawful way by ‘ring-fencing’ your compensation so that it’s not classed as income.
+If this is the case and you’re also making a personal injury claim, you need to think about protecting your benefits entitlement.
+You can do this by placing any awarded damages in a compensation trust, also known as a personal injury trust.
+A personal injury trust fund is a legitimate and lawful way of ‘ring-fencing’ your compensation so that it’s not classed as income.

 To set up a compensation trust, you’ll need to appoint trustees.
-Trustees are responsible for managing the trust and carrying out fairly routine tasks on your behalf, such as opening a bank account, investing money and paying for any assistance you need.
+Trustees are responsible for managing the trust and carrying out fairly routine tasks on your behalf.
+This can include opening a bank account, investing money and paying for any assistance you need.

-One of the trustees can be you, with the other being a family member or a professional, such as a solicitor.
-We can also act as a trustee for you.
+You can be one trustee, with the other being a family member or a professional, such as a solicitor.
+Our personal injury solicitors can act as a trustee for you.

-Your trust is created by signing a ‘trust deed’, which you and your co trustee(s) sign.
+You create your personal injury trust fund by signing a ‘trust deed’, which you and your co trustee(s) sign.
 We’ll store the original version for you and send you certified copies.

-If you’re interested in setting up a personal injury compensation trust or you’d like to speak to a personal injury solicitor about a potential claim, call us on 0117 325 2929 or complete our online enquiry form.
+If you’re interested in setting up a personal injury compensation trust or you’d like to speak to a member of our team about a potential claim, call us on 0117 325 2929 or complete our online enquiry form.